vic9112/gem5-exercises/slides/01-Introduction/gem5-tutorial.md

 - You cannot predict when these reverts will occur, nor can you prevent them from happening (limited user control).

 **Temporary data storage**:
-Your files are temporarily stored in the `$HOME\workspaces\` directory; these files are deleted during the automatic system revert process.
+Your files are temporarily stored in the `$HOME\workspaces\` directory.
+These files are deleted during the automatic system revert process.

 **Protecting your data**:
 To avoid data loss, regularly back up your data using external USB drives or cloud storage services.